Canada authorities had expected coronavirus spike, fret about young victims | Health

 Canada authorities had expected coronavirus spike, fret about young victims

-Canada's recent increase in coronavirus cases was expected as the economy reopens, a senior medical official said on Tuesday, while expressing concern about how many young people were contracting the virus.
-Howard Njoo, Canada's deputy chief public health officer, told a briefing that the success of efforts to combat the outbreak was fragile and could be undermined by people becoming complacent.
+Canada's recent increase in coronavirus infections was expected as the economy reopens, a senior medical official said on Tuesday, while expressing concern about young people contracting the virus.
+Howard Njoo, Canada's deputy chief public health officer, said the success of efforts to combat the outbreak was fragile and could be undermined by complacency.

-The daily case count across Canada is now around 460 compared with 300 earlier in the month.
-Authorities in the 10 provinces are gradually lifting social and economic restrictions imposed in March.
-"Provinces (are) ... trying to reopen at I think a very prudent pace, slowly opening up bars and restaurant.
+The daily case count across Canada is around 460, compared with 300 earlier this month.
+The 10 provinces are gradually lifting restrictions imposed in March.
+"Provinces (are) ... trying to reopen at I think a very prudent pace.
 But everyone recognizes we would expect to get clusters of cases," Njoo said.

-Officials in a number of major cities attribute the spike in part to groups of young people gathering in bars and nightclubs and at parties.
-Njoo said young adults now made up around 55% of new cases, compared with around a third in May.
+Officials in major cities attribute the spike in part to young people gathering in bars and at parties.
+Njoo said young adults made up around 55% of new cases, compared with one third in May.

-"That is concerning," he said, blaming fatigue after months of lockdown and a feeling among the young that they were invincible "and can get away with anything."
-The premier of Ontario, the most populous Canadian province, said he was concerned by an uptick in cases coming from those under 39, blaming the spike on a small number of young people "going hog wild".
+"That is concerning," he said, blaming fatigue after months of lockdown and a feeling among the young that they are invincible.
+The premier of Ontario, the most-populous Canadian province, said he was concerned by an uptick in cases among people under 39, blaming a small number of young people "going hog wild."

-Doug Ford told a news conference: "Just don't go to a party, simple ... you're hurting people by doing this."
-Canada has recorded 111,124 cases and 8,858 deaths, far fewer per capita than in the United States, where several states are recording daily records.
+"Just don't go to a party, simple ... you're hurting people by doing this," Premier Doug Ford said.
+The western province of Alberta is also seeing a spike in cases.
+Premier Jason Kenney said, however, that it would fully reopen schools this autumn.

+“Evidence is overwhelming that schools can be operated safely and with little health risk for children and teachers, and low risk of causing outbreaks,” Kenney said.
+Canada has recorded 111,124 cases and 8,858 deaths, far fewer per capita than in the United States.

-"All of us in Canada ... are looking very carefully and I think with some alarm at what's happening in the United States," said Njoo.
-(Additional reporting by Moira Warburton in Toronto; Editing by Steve Orlofsky and Tom Brown)
+"All of us in Canada ... are looking very carefully and I think with some alarm, at what's happening in the United States," said Njoo.

 - READ MORE ON: